Salowe1/PRODIGY_GA_05/README.md

-Here’s a concise version of the README in snippet form:

 Image-to-Image Translation Web App with Flask

-This project provides a Flask web application where users can upload images and receive generated images as output.
-The app can be extended to use Neural Style Transfer, cGANs, or any image generation model.
+This project implements an Image-to-Image Translation model using Flask for the backend.
+The application provides a simple web interface where users can upload images, and the app generates and returns a processed version of the image using Neural Style Transfer.

 Installation